-The next morning the co-pilot, Jurgen Vietor, took off and flew the airliner to Mogadishu, Somalia’s capital.
-There, German government spokesmen contacted the hijackers and said they were prepared to release 11 terrorists held in jail and fly them to Mogadishu; Captain Mahmoud postponed his deadline to 0145 hours the next morning (October 18).
+The following day the co-pilot, Jurgen Vietor, took off and flew the airliner to Mogadishu, Somalia’s capital.
+German government spokesmen contacted the hijackers and said they were prepared to release 11 terrorists in jail and fly them to Mogadishu; Captain Mahmoud postponed his deadline to 0145 hours the following day (October 18).

 Operation Feuerzauber (Fire Magic)

-German authorities deployed a 30-men contingent from GSG 9 as an answer to the hijacking of Lufthansa Flight 181.
+German authorities deployed a 30-men contingent from GSG 9 der Bundespolizei to answer the hijacking of Lufthansa Flight 181.
 They were in the air within hours of the hijacking and arrived in Cyprus just as the Lufthansa Boeing 737 took off.
-Following a brief discussion with the Cypriot police, the GSG 9 team took off in their aircraft again and returned to Frankfurt via Ankara.
+Following a brief discussion with the Cypriot police, the GSG 9 team took off their aircraft again and returned to Frankfurt via Ankara.

 Meanwhile, a second aircraft containing Hans-Jurgen Wischenewski, West German Minister of State, psychologist Wolfgang Salewski, and another 30-men group from GSG 9, led by their commander Ulrich Wegener, had left West Germany and gone to Dubai.
-From there, they went to Somalia, where they were permitted to land in Mogadishu.
+They went to Somalia, where they were permitted to land in Mogadishu.

 In Mogadishu, Wischenewski took over discussions with the hijackers.
-As the 1600 hours deadline approached and it was clear Captain Mahmoud would in all probability carry out his threat to blow up the aircraft, the German minister said that the 11 prisoners would be released.
+As the 1600 hours deadline approached and it was clear Captain Mahmoud would, in all probability, carry out his threat to blow up the aircraft, the German minister said that Germany would release the 11 prisoners.